vickygong07/my-first-repository/README.md

 # my-first-repository
-This is Heqing.
-I'm happy to start my journey at GitHub.
-Keep exploring.
+This is Vicky Gong.
+I'm happy to start my journey with GitHub.
+Let's keep exploring.